Galaxy Note 9 shows that your iPhone or Android phone is only getting more expensive

 Read now: Huawei knocks off Apple to become No. 2 phone seller

-Discuss: The $1,000 Note 9 proves your next iPhone or Android prices will get higher
+Discuss: The $1,000 Note 9 proves that iPhone and Android prices will get higher

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.